NickBok/Baseball/Hitting/README.md

 ## **Project Overview**

 Welcome to the **Distance Predictor**.
 This Project harnesses data from the [Pybaseball Data](https://github.com/jldbc/pybaseball) repository, specifically from the 2022 MLB Season, to forecast the trajectory of batted ball distances.
 With an interest in hitting mechanics and atmospheric influences, the primary aspiration is to contribute meaningful insights to the baseball community.
-To get a better feel for the visual details, I encourage you to check ou the interactive visuals created using [Bokeh](http://bokeh.org/) for [Parts 3-5 on NBViewer](https://nbviewer.org/github/dec1costello/Baseball/tree/main/Hitting/).
+To get a better feel for the visual details, I encourage you to check out the interactive visuals created using [Bokeh](http://bokeh.org/) for [Parts 3-5 on NBViewer](https://nbviewer.org/github/dec1costello/Baseball/tree/main/Hitting/).

 ## **Table of Contents**